-a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent.
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - I. at least three clear days before a meeting of the Council, a committee or a subcommittee - serve on councillors, by email, a signed summons confirming the time, place and the agenda. - Provide in a conspicuous place, public notice of the time, place and agenda at least three clear days before a meeting of the Council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them);

-- b The Proper Officer shall: - at least three clear days before a meeting of the council, a committee and a sub-committee serve on councillors, by email, a signed summons confirming the time, place and the agenda. - See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meeting of a committee. - II. give public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee or a subcommittee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them);
+See standing order 3(b) above for the meaning of clear days for a meeting of a full Council and standing order 3(c) above for a meeting of a committee.

-See standing order 3(b) above for the meaning of clear days for a meeting of - See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee. - III. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 4 days before the meeting confirming his withdrawal of it; - IV. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - V. facilitate inspection of the minute book by local government electors; - VI. receive and retain copies of byelaws made by other local authorities; - VII. retain acceptance of office forms from councillors - VIII. retain a copy of every councillor's register of interests; and pass copies on to the monitoring officer. - IX. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - X. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - XI. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - XII. arrange for legal deeds to be executed; See also standing order 22 below. - XIII. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - XIV.
-Call an extra meeting of council for a decision on a planning application received by the council and not covered by the proper officer's delegated powers after first trying to get an extension of time to the next ordinary meeting.
-The date of this meeting will be discussed with the Chairman or in his absence the Vice-Chairman of the Council and other councillors to ensure a quorum.
+- II. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 4 days before the meeting confirming their withdrawal of it; - III. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office; - IV. facilitate inspection of the minute book by local government electors; - V. receive and retain copies of byelaws made by other local authorities; - VI. hold acceptance of office forms from councillors - VII. hold a copy of every councillor's register of interests; and pass copies on to the monitoring officer. - VIII. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998freedom of information legislation and rights exercisable under data protection legislation, in accordance with and subject to the Council's relevant policies and procedures relating to the same; - IX. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary;

-XV. manage access to information about the council via the publication scheme; See also standing order 20 below.
+- X. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form; subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - XI. arrange for legal deeds to be executed; See also standing order 22 below. - XII. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with the Council's financial regulations; - XIII.
+Call an extra meeting of Council for a decision on a planning application received by the Council and not covered by the proper officer's delegated powers after first trying to get an extension of time to the next ordinary meeting.
+The date of this meeting will be discussed with the Chair or in their absence the Vice-Chair of the Council and other councillors to ensure a quorum. - XIV. manage access to information about the Council via the publication scheme; See also standing order 20 below.